Homotopy quotients and comodules of supercommutative Hopf algebras: Categories with weights and vanishing theorems

 \subsection{Finiteness theorems}

 We now discuss some finiteness theorems or conjectures under certain additional conditions.
 These theorems hold in our main example ($P(m|n)^+$, $GL(m|n)$).
-It is plausible that they all hold for categories with weights.
+It is plausible that they all hold if $(\mathcal C$, $\mathcal D$, $U$, $F$,$\leq$) forms a Quillen adjunction with weight truncation.

 For a Frobenius pair ($\mathcal C, \mathcal D$) consider the following chain of functors

 Let ${\mathcal H}=Ho\mathcal T$ be the full triangulated tensor subcategory of $Ho\mathcal C$ generated by the image of $\mathcal T$ under $\gamma$.
 Then there is the functor